JayJohnson1/dev-notes/hub-tips.md

 ```
 $ git push origin master
 ```
-* go to your github repositories to see your new repo
+* go to your Github.com repositories to see your new repository